anushkamahar/CodeAlpha_TaskAutomation/README.md

-# CodeAlpha_TaskAutomation
+# Task-Automation

 This is a simple Python script that moves JPG files from one folder to another.
-I created this project as part of my CodeAlpha Python Programming Internship.

 ## About the Project